hilaryzen/Bagel_Pizza/README.md

 ## Summary:

 Our website’s objective is to display climate change through graphs demonstrating the changes in temperature from 1901 to 2000, as well as CO2 emissions from fossil fuels globally.
-To use our site, the homepage will have three buttons labeled “Global Temperature Anomaly”, “U.S. Average Temperature Anomaly”, and “CO2 Emissions”.
-When each button is clicked, a graph will appear that shows these data over time.
-The graphs are interactive, so sliders can be used to move through time.
-When the buttons are clicked again, the graphs will collapse.
-An additional button labeled “Compare” will show a graph comparing temperature anomalies and CO2 emissions over time.
+To use our site, the homepage will have three buttons labeled “Global Temperature Anomaly”, “Carbon Dioxide Emissions” and “Compare Data”.
+When each button is clicked, the user will be redirected to a page that has graphs displaying the specified data.
+The graphs are interactive, so the user can adjust the graphs to what they want to view.

 ## How to Run this Project